vippsas/vipps-design-guidelines/logo-and-mark.md

 *Use the Vipps logo with other brand logos.*

 If you're using the full logos of other brands to indicate different payment options in your payment flow, use the Vipps logo instead of the Vipps mark.
-Display "Vipps" in text next to the logo if you're doing so for other brands.
+Display "Vipps" in text next to the logo, if you're doing so for other brands.
 Don't alter the Vipps logo in any way.
 Use only the logo provided by Vipps.

 ## Mark